bijubayarea/argocd-k8s-cluster-bootstrap/README.md

 ![](https://github.com/bijubayarea/argocd-k8s-cluster-bootstrap/blob/main/images/Route53_config.png)

-Once you’ve created the necessary echo1.example.com and echo2.example.com DNS records, you can test the Ingress Controller and Resource you’ve created using the curl command line utility or browser http://echo1.bijubayarea.tk  (TLS to be added below)
+Once you’ve created the necessary echo1.example.com and echo2.example.com DNS records, you can test the Ingress Controller and Resource you’ve created using the curl command line utility or browser http://echo1.bijubayarea.tk .

+There is no TLS encrytion here, TLS to be added below.